openstack/openstack-ansible-ops/doc/source/swift_storage_mount_drives.rst

   - Format the disks mentioned in swift configuration file in openstack-ansible to the filesystem mentioned in the playbook (editable by the end-user in playbook).
-  - Mount the drives to the the device-path(mentioned in the playbook and is editable) like /dev/sdb or /opt/sdb or /openstack/sdb.
+  - Mount the drives to the device-path(mentioned in the playbook and is editable) like /dev/sdb or /opt/sdb or /openstack/sdb.

 This removes the manual effort of mounting and makes the swift users